bazelbuild/bazel-skylib/gazelle/testdata/README.md

 This test demonstrates that if you load from another repo, it is able to generate a `deps` entry for the dependency.

+## `empty`

+Gazelle has the ability to remove old and unused targets.
+Test that.